I Expect You to Die 2: The Spy and the Liar: Plot

 Unlike the original title, the sequel features an overarching story across all of the game's six levels.
-The game begins four days before an unknown event.
+The game begins four days before the events of the tutorial.
+The Agent goes through several tests before falling unconscious from some smoke gas.
 The game takes place at some point in the 1960s, with the Earth being divided into four different regions: The Hudson Federation in North America, the Mediterranean Commonwealth in Europe, the Pacific League in Asia and Oceania, and South Atlantic Union in South America and Africa.
-The player, simply known as Agent, is a spy at the Enhanced Operatives Division, a part of an organization known as The Agency.
+The player, simply known as the Agent, is a spy at the Enhanced Operatives Division, a part of an organization known as The Agency.

-After surviving the explosion of the Death Engine in the previous game, the Agent and their handler are ordered to protect the Premier of the Hudson Federation from an attack by Zoraxis at a theater where John Juniper (Wil Wheaton), a wealthy celebrity and actor, is doing a play.
-After the Agent thwarts the attack, and the Premier is presumably safe, they board an autonomous jet to discuss the theater attack with John Juniper.
-However, it goes awry when the Agent discovers that Juniper was actually working for Zoraxis, and directing the plane towards a Zoraxis airbase.
-After stopping a missile that was launched towards the plane and redirecting the jet, Juniper refers to the Agent as a "pesky phoenix", earning them the nickname "Agent Phoenix".
+After surviving the explosion of the Death Engine in the previous game, the Agent and their handler are ordered to protect the Prime Minister of the Mediterranean Commonwealth from an attack by Zoraxis at a theater where John Juniper (Wil Wheaton), a wealthy celebrity and actor, is doing a play.
+After the Agent thwarts the attack, and the Prime Minister is presumably safe, they board an autonomous jet to discuss the theater attack with John Juniper.
+However, it goes awry when the Agent discovers that Juniper is actually working for Zoraxis, having received "the role of a lifetime" from Dr. Zor, and directing the plane towards a Zoraxis airbase.
+After stopping a missile that was launched towards the plane and redirecting the jet, Juniper refers to the Agent as a "pesky phoenix" as they were officially dead after the Death Engine, earning them the nickname "Agent Phoenix".
 The Agent heads to a workshop owned by "The Fabricator", an engineer building masks for John Juniper.
-The Agent and the Handler find out that Zoraxis is kidnapping the heads of state, such as the Premier, and making John Juniper a mask to imitate them, so that they can gain access to their nuclear launch codes.
+There, the Agent and the Handler find out that Zoraxis is kidnapping the heads of state and making John Juniper a mask to imitate them, dubbed the "Mimic Mask", so that they can gain access to their nuclear launch codes.